OverkillGuy/jibyconf/README.md

 Systemd services can't be symlinked, hardcopy instead see contradictory discussion at https://github.com/systemd/systemd/issues/3660

 From https://github.com/zoqaeski/systemd-user-units#update
-> As of systemd-206 and higher, most of this fails to work as expected due to how loginctl creates user slices: user services run outside of the session, so NO session data is available to them.
+> As of systemd-206 and higher, most of this fails to work as expected
+> due to how loginctl creates user slices: user services run outside
+> of the session, so NO session data is available to them.

+Worked around for Emacs by using the service file shipped by package.